PushkarOnGit/Weather-App/README.md

 A Weather Reporting App made using Flutter! ✨

 # Features
-Shows Current Temperature adn Weather Conditions <br>
+Shows Current Temperature and Weather Conditions <br>
 Shows Hourly Weather Forecast<br>
 Can be refresed time to time <br>
 It uses http and intl to do its respective tasks<br>